Apertura 2025 Liga MX final phase

-The Apertura 2025 Liga MX final phase will be played between 20 November and 14 December 2025.
-A total of ten teams will compete in the final phase to decide the champions of the Apertura 2025 Liga MX season.
+The Apertura 2025 Liga MX final phase was played between 20 November and 14 December 2025.
+A total of ten teams competed in the final phase to decide the champions of the Apertura 2025 Liga MX season.

-For the fifth straight season, the number of clubs qualifying for the quarter-finals will be six while the teams qualifying for the reclassification is four.
-The four clubs qualified for the reclassification competed in the "play-in" round, a tournament modeled after the NBA play-in tournament.
+For the fifth straight season, the number of clubs qualifying for the quarter-finals was six, while the number of teams qualifying for the reclassification was four.
+The four clubs that qualified for the reclassification competed in the "play-in" round, a tournament modeled after the NBA play-in tournament.

+Toluca won their second straight title after defeating Tigres UANL on penalties.
+As winners, Toluca will face the Clausura 2026 champion, Cruz Azul, in the 2026 Campeón de Campeones.

 Qualified teams

 The following teams qualified for the championship stage.

 In the following tables, the number of appearances, last appearance, and previous best result count only those in the short tournament era starting from Invierno 1996 (not counting those in the long tournament era from 1943–44 to 1995–96).